chie7tain/productLandingPage/README.md

 # productLandingPage
-This is Product Landing Page .This page was built as part of the requirement for responsive design certification while i was learing on the awesome freecodecamp
+This is a Product Landing Page for MarkRyden bags.This page was built as part of the requirement for the responsive web design certification while i was learning on the amazingly awesome freecodecamp.